shanemcw/homebridge-amazondash-MAC/README.md

 ## Installation

 1. **Administrator privileges are required for these steps**
-1. Set up a wifi device to persist in monitor mode
+1. Set up a wifi device with monitor mode capability
 2. Test `tcpdump` and install if needed
 3. Give the `homebridge` user permission to also `sudo tcpdump` without a password
 4. Run `sudo tcpdump` standalone with the wifi device to test usage and visibility of Dash activity